 China is the largest (by far) grower and supplier of the raw materials used in mushroom supplements.
 The problem with using mushrooms (and other ingredients) from China is three-fold.

 First, the vast majority of adulterated materials in the supplement industry come from China.
 One example of this is in mushroom extract powders.
-You can buy the dried, extracted powder for less than the whole mushrooms.
+You can often buy the dried, extracted powder for less than the whole mushrooms.

 With all the steps needed to make an extract powder, there is no way it could be cheaper than whole, dried mushrooms.
 What happens is that the powders are cut with rice, cocoa, flour, and only the good lord knows what else.